DmitryGubanov/portfolio-backtester/README.md

 Short-term:

-o separate into different files
+x separate into different files
 x create Downloader class to handle downloading data and putting it into consistent format
 x implement new way to get data (typical yahoo way was shut down) (chose to use google) o create Trader class to handle trading logic (placing orders, commissions, etc.)